Who We Are

 Like all community projects however, it needed continuous funds to keep going, the equipment simply wears out and has to be discarded regularly, and we no longer wished to utilise grants and other funding to continue.

-Blackburn Archery was then founded as a Limited Company to provide our services under a more commercially focused, thereby self-funding, banner.
+Blackburn Archery was then founded as a Limited Company to provide those services under a more commercially focused, thereby self-funding, banner.
 The founders provided the initial equipment, and we began to run commercial sessions (structured archery courses & archery taster experiences and a range of private bookings for parties and events) so that our community interests could continue at our own choice, without worry about funding.

 Blackburn Archery was a success, and has funded it’s considerable growth over recent years, including training & employing Blackburn residents as archery instructors.